twx0504/JS/08-ES6/14-weak-map/README.md

 > - values can be any arbitrary data type.
 > - hold weak reference to its keys.
 > - hold strong reference to its values.
+> - WeakMap is not iterable -> do not support destructuring.

 ## 1.1 Creating WeakMap